MrAle98/Sliver-PortBender/README.md

 # Sliver-PortBender

 An **extension to Sliver C2**, written as a **learning excercise**, that allows to **manage multiple redirections of traffic, from port to port, inside the same implant**.
 It maybe useful for performing **NTLM relaying in Sliver** in a similar way to what is described here https://rastamouse.me/ntlm-relaying-via-cobalt-strike/ for Cobalt-Strike.
+I recommend the user to first read the article before in case doesn't have any experience with PortBender.
 **The extension is a DLL wrapping the PortBender Reflective DLL** developed by praetorian-inc here: https://github.com/praetorian-inc/PortBender.
 Sliver-PortBender performs the same redirection task, performed by the original PortBender, but does everything **inside the same implant with no need to inject into other binaries**.